gabriellemalate/gabriellemalate/README.md

 > LinkedIn https://www.linkedin.com/in/gabriellemalate/
 > Discord - gabrielle_malate

-🌟 Don't be a stranger!
-Hop in. -- Share your story.
-Ask me about the businesses I've built, what to consider in paving our own paths.
+🌟 Don't be a stranger! -- Share your story.
 Let's discuss what we think the future could look like.